Alonso-del-Arte/chess/doc/GameRules.md

 There can only be one piece on a space at a time.
-Centering the pieces is a preference, not a requirement: the important thing is that the placement of the pieces be unambiguous.
-It is an actual rule that once you touch a piece you're committed to moving that piece that turn.
+Centering the pieces is a preference, not a requirement: the important thing is that the placement of the pieces be unambiguous, by making sure the base of a piece is strictly within a light- or dark-colored square, and not straddling a square of the opposite color.

+It is an actual rule that once you touch a piece you're committed to moving that piece that turn, and must make a valid move with that piece even if it is strategically disadvantageous.
 This rule is generally enforced even in an informal context, though it may be relaxed for coaching.

-When not capturing an opponent's piece, a player may only move one piece of their side (except in the special case of castling, in which case they may move two pieces of their own side).
-When capturing an opponent's piece, a player may only move two pieces: the captured piece, which is then moved off the board, and their own piece, which then takes the place of the captured piece (except in the case of en passant).
+When not capturing an opponent's piece, a player may only move one piece (except in the special case of castling, in which case he or she moves two pieces of his or her own side).

+When capturing an opponent's piece, a player may only move two pieces: the captured piece, which is then moved off the board, and their own piece, which then takes the place of the captured piece (except in the case of en passant, which will be explained later on in this document).

+Under no circumstance can a player legally change the position of more than two pieces in a single turn.
+I'm not aware of any chess variants in which this is not the case.

+In an informal context, a player may request to take back a move, and the opponent may grant that request.

 ## Initial board state